 Contrary to popular belief, cats are not solitary animals!
 It’s true that you can leave your cat alone for longer bouts than you could a dog, but kitties crave attention, companionship, and love just like any other furry friend—or human.
-If left alone for extended periods of time, she can develop feelings of sadness, lethargy, and even depression.
+If left alone for extended periods of time, it can become agitated and develop feelings of anxiety and even depression.

 If you have a busy schedule, be sure to set aside a few minutes each day to spend some quality time with your cat.
-Even 15 minutes of playtime every few hours will keep her happy and healthy.
+Even 15 minutes of playtime every few hours will keep it happy and healthy.
 An even better solution?
-Consider adopting another cat, so she has a full-time companion!Continue to 3 of 8 below.
+Consider adopting another cat, so it has a full-time companion.

 It’s important to clean out your cat’s litter boxes every day, or at least every other day, depending on the number of cats you have and their bathroom habits.
 Don’t want to scoop poop daily?
 Consider investing in a self-cleaning litter box.

 You probably don’t want to dig into a big plate of spoiled food—and surprise!—neither does your cat.
-Not only does stale or spoiled food taste bad, but it can make your cat sick, too.
-Bacteria like Salmonella and Staphylococcus can grow in food that’s been exposed for too long, especially in the warmer months.
+Not only does raw or spoiled food taste bad, but it can make your cat sick, too.
+Bacteria such as Salmonella and Staphylococcus can grow in food that’s been exposed for too long, especially in the warmer months.

 Cats Hate Yucky Medicine

 When you’re feeling lousy, the last thing you want to do is down some yucky tasting medicine.
-And the same holds true for your cat!
-When taking medication, many cats foam at the mouth, hold the pill in their esophagus, or just spit it back out.
+And the same holds true for your cat.
+When taking medication, many cats foam at the mouth, or just spit it back out.

-First, train your cat to be comfortable having her face and mouth handled; associate the sensations with something positive by rewarding her with a small treat.
-Then, establish a medication schedule, so she knows what to expect and when.
+First, train your cat to be comfortable having its face and mouth handled; associate the sensations with something positive by rewarding it with a small treat.
+Then, establish a medication schedule, so it knows what to expect and when.

-If you have a cat, you know there are only certain areas she’ll allow you to pet—and if you pet the wrong part, she’ll hiss, scratch, or bite.
+If you have a cat, you know there are only certain areas it will allow you to pet—and if you pet the wrong part, it will hiss, scratch, or bite.
 Cats can be extremely sensitive to tactile stimuli, so it’s important to be aware of where and how you’re petting them.

 Whether battling over food, space, toys or their humans’ attention, cats can become jealous of one another.
-Unfortunately, this jealousy can manifest as aggression and, depending on the situation, misdirected aggression.
+Unfortunately, in some cases this jealousy or resource guarding can manifest as aggression and, depending on the situation, misdirected aggression.

 Cats Hate Loud Noises

 It can be tough, but try to limit your cat’s exposure to loud noises.
-Keep her in a quiet, safe space when guests are over or during bad weather, and avoid playing very loud music or cranking up the volume on the TV.
+Keep it in a quiet, safe space when guests are over or during bad weather and avoid playing very loud music or cranking up the volume on the TV.